Skip to main content

 const editLaters = await editLaterPowerup.taggedRem();

-As mentioned above, slots are a data storage mechanism - they allow you to store key-value pairs on Rem tagged with the powerup.
+As mentioned above, properties are a data storage mechanism - they allow you to store key-value pairs on Rem tagged with the powerup.

-Here's an example of how to set the "message" slot on our Custom Edit Later powerup to "Hello World".
+Here's an example of how to set the "message" property on our Custom Edit Later powerup to "Hello World".

 const anotherRem = await plugin.rem.createRem();